-Article on Nutrition with an opinion of the best yoga diet written for and edited by Chicago School of Motion Inc.
+Article on Nutrition with an opinion of the best yoga diet written for and edited by Arrest Me.

 Written by Ray Florio, Health editor for Jetset Magazine and Private Health Consultant.

-Chicago school of Motion likes to support proper nutrition.
+In Motion Yoga supports proper nutrition.
 Following the tips below will heighten your yoga practice.
 It is a good guide to take into consideration to maintain the physical body throughout the entire workout.
-Chicago School of Motion would like you to consider different substances affecting chi.
+In Motion Yoga would like you to consider different substances affecting chi.
 This article

 Yogi Bhajan always emphasized how important it was to strengthen the navel center, which is our main energy source.
 Foods, along with their flavors and temperatures have a direct effect on how well chi is cultivated and how balance can be maintained throughout all seasons.